CodeDifferently/piano-lecture/README.md

 ### Adding audio to your keys

 Next, we are going to add an associating audio sound to each key on the piano.
-We will be using the `<audio>` tag to give our keys sound!
+We will be using the `<audio>` tag to give our keys sound.
 Below is an example of connecting the sound to the "A" key on our keyboard.
 Copy the code below and paste it under the last closing `<div>` tag.
 Looks like this: `</div>`.

 ```html
 <audio data-key="65" src="http://carolinegabriel.com/demo/js-keyboard/sounds/040.wav"></audio>
 ```

 Now let's examine this element.
-We have an `<audio>` tag with the `data-key` attribute and value.
+We have an `<audio>` tag with a `data-key` attribute and value.
 If you notice the value matches the value we have for the key "A".
 When the key "A" is pressed on the keyboard, this sound will play.
 Next there is a `src` attribute.
 This is pointing to the location of the sound on the internet.
-We are getting even closer hearing the sound!
+We are getting even closer to hearing sound!

 Here are links to add sound to your piano.
 Click each link to hear the sound.

 For Piano keys in order from left to right:

 (A)C = "http://carolinegabriel.com/demo/js-keyboard/sounds/040.wav"